mehag05/Statistical-Arbitrage-Engine/README.txt

 # Statistical Arbitrage Trading System

 A pairs trading system I built to explore statistical arbitrage opportunities between 5 major tech stocks.
 The project started as an experiment in applying machine learning to traditional stat arb strategies, but evolved into a more comprehensive trading platform.

 ## What it Does

 The system looks for temporary price divergences between related stocks (like MSFT-GOOGL or AAPL-MSFT) and trades them when the spread becomes statistically significant.
 It's built around two main components:

 - `strat.py` handles all the strategy logic - finding tradeable pairs, generating signals, and managing positions
 - `backtest.py` lets me test and analyze the strategy's performance on historical data

 ### Key Features

-I focused on making the system both sophisticated and practical:

-- Uses machine learning to score and select the best pairs to trade
+- Uses machine learning to score and select the best pairs to trade (trains on the first six months of 2024)
 - Adapts position sizes based on volatility and correlation
 - Manages risk through position limits and stop losses
 - Accounts for transaction costs and market impact